 Consult with Professionals

-If you have any concerns about starting solids or your baby is not eating and swallowing by eight months, consult with your pediatrician.
-Ask them for a referral to a speech-language pathologist or occupational therapist who specializes in feeding.
+Consult with a pediatrician before starting solids if you have any concerns.
+If your baby is not eating and swallowing by eight months, ask your pediatrician for a referral to a speech-language pathologist or occupational therapist who specializes in feeding.